Additive Manufacturing is right at home in the Petrochemical Industry

 Where ADDere comes in

-From just a standard 3D CAD model, the ADDere manufacturing process can quickly and cost effectively produce accurate and clean parts on demand.
-The ADDere additive manufacturing system can be setup on-site to allow for faster part fit up times than traditional part machining.
-This eliminates the need to source out builds to other vendors who traditionally produce parts from expensive castings.
+From just a standard 3D CAD model, the ADDere manufacturing process can quickly and cost-effectively produce accurate and clean parts on demand.
+The ADDere additive manufacturing system can be set up on-site to allow for faster part fit-up times than traditional part machining.
+This eliminates the need to source out builds from other vendors who traditionally produce parts from expensive castings.

-With the costs and time associated with machining and welding superalloys, the ADDere additive manufacturing process produces exceptionally pure, high quality metallurgy across the entire build.
+With the costs and time associated with machining and welding superalloys, the ADDere additive manufacturing process produces exceptionally pure, high-quality metallurgy across the entire build.
 3D printed components can utilize as much as 99% of the material used to make the part, with only a 1-2% material loss rate.
-Components this pure reduces the cost and material waste associated with the complexities of any further machining or welding that may be required to finish the part.
+Components this pure reduce the cost and material waste associated with the complexities of any further machining or welding that may be required to finish the part.

 Is ADDere right for you?

-If your business is looking to manufacture components for the petrochemical industry from superalloys in a fast, cost effective way, then contact us today.
-The ADDere large scale laser-wire additive manufacturing process can print in the sizes and materials to fit your business’s needs.
+If your business is looking to manufacture components for the petrochemical industry from superalloys in a fast, cost-effective way, then contact us today.
+The ADDere large-scale laser-wire additive manufacturing process can print in sizes and materials to fit your business’s needs.

 do you want to learn more about ADDere's products and services?

 What's going on at ADDere